eclair4151/Push-For-Apollo/README.md

-# Push-For-Apllo
+# Push For Apllo
-turn your reddit push notifications in apollo ones.
+A jailbreak tweak to turn your reddit push notifications in apollo ones.